Hubbard House Response to COVID-19

 • The Volunteer Program has been temporarily suspended, and any scheduled Volunteer Orientations and trainings are subject to change or cancellation.
 Any current or prospective volunteers or interns who have questions can contact

-• Staff speaking engagements and Hubbard House participation in community events have been temporarily suspended.
+• Community Education presentations and professional trainings can be coordinated to take place virtually, but in-person speaking engagements have been temporarily suspended.
 Any questions about specific engagements can be directed to

 Domestic Violence and COVID-19